 5. Resolve to use less of things.
 Less energy, less time, less activities, less food, less products, less money, etc..

-6. Do one random act of kindness each week in 2016.
+6. Do one random act of kindness each week.
 Do not tell anyone about it and do not post it in social media - it's random and unknown.

 7. When you feel yourself getting impatient with someone or something, take a deep breath, smile and regroup.
 Reground yourself in gratitude and compassion rather than reacting.